NikosGavalas/ntua-softeng/docs/Merged-Full.md

 Therefore, a parent booking an event for one of their kids will add the kid to the list of attendees for that `Event`.
 Obviously, in order for a kid to attend an event, it needs to comply with the age and gender requirements of the event.

 The parent will be allowed to choose which scheduled date and time of an event they are booking for.
-In the case of recurring events, only the immediate occurance can be booked.
+In the case of recurring events, only the immediate occurrence can be booked.

 ### Frameworks / Libraries